 Ruedalabola contains the 1957 Puerto de Ojan-1 well, located 15km to the east of Almarchal, which displayed similar gas shows to Almarchal-1 but couldn’t be tested for mechanical reasons.

-Netherland Sewell and Associates (“NSAI”) have independently certified an unrisked Prospective Resource of up to 2,289 BCF* (2.3TCF) (1,946 BCF 85% net to Warrego reducing to 1,147 BCF 50.1% net to Warrego upon completion of Prospex Share Purchase Agreement) for the Tesorillo Project as outlined below.
+Netherland Sewell and Associates (“NSAI”) have independently certified an unrisked Prospective Resource of up to 2,289 BCF* (2.3TCF) (1,946 BCF 85% net to Warrego reducing to 1,147 BCF 50.1% net to Warrego upon completion of Prospex Share Purchase Agreement) for the Tesorillo Project as outlined in the adjacent table.

 More information on Tarba, can be found here